amd/amd-lab-notes/pytorch-tensorflow-env/README.md

 *Note*: We also strongly recommend using Docker image with [PyTorch](https://rocm.docs.amd.com/en/latest/how_to/pytorch_install/pytorch_install.html#option-1-recommended-use-docker-image-with-pytorch-pre-installed) or [TensorFlow](https://rocm.docs.amd.com/en/latest/how_to/tensorflow_install/tensorflow_install.html#option-1-install-tensorflow-using-docker-image) pre-installed.
 The reason is that if you create a virtual environment or conda environment, certain ROCm dependencies may not be properly installed.
 It can be non-trivial to install dependencies.

-*Note*: You don’t need flag “--gpus all” to run docker on AMD GPUs.
+*Note*: You don’t need flag `--gpus all` to run docker on AMD GPUs.

 ## Git clone the source code you want to run